divio/divio-cloud-docs/background/environment-variables.rst

 Environment variables and Django settings
 -----------------------------------------

-As you can see from the local enviroment examples above, environment variables can also be used to apply Django settings, such as ``DEBUG``.
+As you can see from the local environment examples above, environment variables can also be used to apply Django settings, such as ``DEBUG``.

 To access the environment variable in your own Python code, you could use